Carvone: Reduction

 There are three double bonds in carvone capable of reduction; the product of reduction depends on the reagents and conditions used.
 Catalytic hydrogenation of carvone (1) can give either carvomenthol (2) or carvomenthone (3).
 Zinc and acetic acid reduce carvone to give dihydrocarvone (4).
 MPV reduction using propan-2-ol and aluminium isopropoxide effects reduction of the carbonyl group only to provide carveol (5); a combination of sodium borohydride and CeCl3 (Luche reduction) is also effective.
 Hydrazine and potassium hydroxide give limonene (6) via a Wolff–Kishner reduction.

 Oxidation

 Oxidation of carvone can also lead to a variety of products.
 In the presence of an alkali such as Ba(OH)2, carvone is oxidised by air or oxygen to give the diketone 7.
 With hydrogen peroxide the epoxide 8 is formed.
 Carvone may be cleaved using ozone followed by steam, giving dilactone 9, while KMnO4 gives 10.

 Conjugate additions

 As an α,β;-unsaturated ketone, carvone undergoes conjugate additions of nucleophiles.
 For example, carvone reacts with lithium dimethylcuprate to place a methyl group trans to the isopropenyl group with good stereoselectivity.
 The resulting enolate can then be allylated using allyl bromide to give ketone 11.

+Other

+Being available inexpensively in enantiomerically pure forms, carvone is an attractive starting material for the asymmetric total synthesis of natural products.
+For example, (S)-(+)-carvone was used to begin a 1998 synthesis of the terpenoid quassin:

+In 1908, it was reported that exposure of carvone to "Italian sunlight" for one year gives carvone-camphor.
+See enone–alkene cycloadditions.